- Manuka honey contains nutrients that support our health in various ways, including boosting our immune system and providing digestive support.

 With saturated markets, any product can fall victim to counterfeits; Manuka honey is no different.
-When you’re paying top-dollar for what’s being marketed as the rarest high-quality honey out there, you want to feel peace of mind that you’re getting what’s promised.
+When you’re paying top dollar for what’s being marketed as the rarest and most high-quality honey out there, you want to have peace of mind that you’re getting what’s promised.

-At Manukora, our honey is sent to a third-party lab for testing to determine a few key factors: its MGO (methylglyoxal) levels, DHA (or dihydroxyacetone) levels, and Leptosperin content to confirm that it is truly a monofloral honey (meaning it’s only come from the one flower, the flower of the Leptospermum scoparium tree we mentioned earlier).
+At Manukora, our honey is sent to a third-party lab for testing to determine a few key factors: its MGO (methylglyoxal) levels, DHA (or dihydroxyacetone) levels, and Leptosperin content.
+All of these aspects confirm that it is truly a monofloral honey (meaning it only comes from the flower of the Manuka tea tree we mentioned earlier).
 Testing these specific compounds ensures authenticity as well as potency.

 Without these extensive testing protocols, it would be easy to produce and market non-genuine Manuka honey.

-While all Manuka honey has health benefits, not all will have the same MGO levels (or strength).
+While all Manuka honey has nutrients that support optimal wellness, not all will have the same MGO levels (or strength).
 The higher the UMF grade, the more potent the product is.

 What Is the Golden Triangle of New Zealand?

 While any genuine Manuka honey must come from New Zealand, the highest quality Manuka honey comes from a remote part of the forest called the Golden Triangle.
-The triangle spans from the top of the north island, the west coast, and the east cape.
+The triangle spans from the top of the north island to the west coast and the east cape.
 When your Manuka honey comes from this area, you know you’re getting the best of the best.

 What Is Ethical Beekeeping?

-Honey bees are integral to creating Manuka honey — the trees, bees, wind, and sun work in harmony to produce this sweet, amber, velvety goodness.
-Honey is a beautiful example of what teamwork can accomplish.
+Honey bees are integral to creating Manuka honey — the trees, bees, wind, and sun work in harmony to produce this sweet, amber, and velvety goodness.
+Honey is a beautiful example of what teamwork and Mother Nature can accomplish.

-Ethical beekeeping is unfortunately seldom practiced in commercially produced honey, but with all of the benefits that genuine, sustainably harvested Manuka honey has to offer, ethical beekeeping is non-negotiable at Manukora.
+Ethical beekeeping is, unfortunately, seldom practiced in commercially produced honey.
+Yet, with all of the benefits provided by nutrients in genuine, sustainably harvested Manuka honey, ethical beekeeping is non-negotiable at Manukora.

 Our bees dehydrate their honey themselves and on their own time; we don’t believe in rushing them.
-And when the honey is finally in its perfect, natural, raw state, we remove just enough so that our bees have more than enough left over to last them through the winter when their other food sources aren’t readily available.
+Then, when the honey is finally in its perfect, natural, raw state, we remove just enough so that our bees have a good amount left over to last them through the winter.

-On top of that, we don’t move around the hives, as is common in commercial pollination practices — the remote location keeps the bees safely away from pesticides and other human-derived pollutants, so they can comfortably work through the season without disruption.
+On top of that, we don’t move around the hives, as is common in commercial pollination practices.
+The remote location further keeps the bees safely away from pesticides and other human-derived pollutants, so they can comfortably work through the season without disruption.

-Simply put: we put the bees first — there’s a reason New Zealand is home to one of the healthiest bee populations in the world.
+Simply put: we put the bees first — which is the main reason why New Zealand is home to one of the healthiest bee populations in the world.